 James 1:19 encourages us to be “quick to listen, slow to speak, and slow to become angry.”
 When your partner shares their struggles or concerns, your role is to listen without judgment.
 They may be dealing with fear, shame, or confusion about their identity due to the trauma they’ve experienced, and you can be a source of comfort by being fully present.

-Pro: Honest communication will allow your partner to trust you more deeply, knowing that they can speak openly about their past without fear of judgment.
+Pro: Honest communication will allow your partner to trust you more deeply, knowing that they can speak openly about their past emotional baggage without fear of judgment.
 This is essential for any healing process and for building a stronger relationship.

 Con: Conversations about their trauma may be emotionally taxing, and it can sometimes feel overwhelming.
 In those moments, it’s important to lean on God for strength.
 It’s okay to admit when you’re struggling as well, but ensure that these conversations are filled with compassion and understanding.